Introduction to Arithmetic Groups: has a nonabelian free subgroup Γ has a nonabelian free subgroup

-\begin{rem} The proof of \cref{TitsAlternative} is similar, but involves additional complications. \begin{enumerate} \item In order to replace $\real^\ell$ with an irreducible subspace~$W$, it is necessary that $\dim W > 1$ (otherwise, there do not exist two linearly independent eigenvectors $v$ and~$w$).
+\begin{rem} The proof of \cref{TitsAlternative} is similar, but involves additional complications. \begin{enumerate} \item In order to replace $\real^\ell$ with an irreducible subspace~$W$, it is necessary to have $\dim W > 1$ (otherwise, there do not exist two linearly independent eigenvectors $v$ and~$w$).
 Unfortunately, the minimal $\Lambda$-invariant subspaces may be $1$-dimensional.
 After modding these out, the minimal subspaces in the quotient may also be $1$-dimensional, and so on.
 In this case, the group~$\Lambda$ consists entirely of upper-triangular matrices (after a change of basis), so $\Lambda$ is solvable. \item The subgroup~$\Lambda$ may not have any hyperbolic elements.
 Even worse, it may be the case that $1$~is the absolute value of every eigenvalue of every element of~$\Lambda$.
 (For example, $\Lambda$ may be a subgroup of the compact group $\SO(n)$, so that every element of~$\Lambda$ is elliptic.)
-In this case, one replaces the usual absolute value with an appropriate $p$-adic norm.
-Not all eigenvalues are roots of unity \cf{weaklynet}, so Algebraic Number Theory tells us that some element of~$\Lambda$ has an eigenvalue whose $p$-adic norm is greater than~$1$.
-One then uses this eigenvalue, and the corresponding eigenvector, just as we used~$\lambda_1$ and the corresponding eigenvector~$v$. \end{enumerate} \end{rem}
+In this case, the proof replaces the usual absolute value with an appropriate $p$-adic norm.
+Not all eigenvalues are roots of unity \ccf{weaklynet}, so Algebraic Number Theory tells us that some element of~$\Lambda$ has an eigenvalue whose $p$-adic norm is greater than~$1$.
+The proof is completed by using this eigenvalue, and the corresponding eigenvector, just as we used~$\lambda_1$ and the corresponding eigenvector~$v$. \end{enumerate} \end{rem}

 \begin{exercises} \item In the notation of the proof of \cref{hyperSL2Rfree}, show that if $A^-$, $A^+$, $B^-$, and~$B^+$ are disjoint, then, for all large~$n$, the homeomorphism $(\gamma_1)^n$ is $(A^-, B^- \cup B^+, A^+)$-contracting on $\projective(\real^2)$.